scorpion8511/VL-model/README.md

 ```

 With `--return-domain`, points from different domains are displayed in
 distinct colors.
+The plot includes a legend showing the domain names, and
-The script also prints the domain distribution so you can
+the script prints the domain distribution so you can verify that labels
-verify that labels were loaded correctly.
+were loaded correctly.